 piRNA Gene Nomenclature

 When piRNA-producing genes overlap an annotated protein coding gene, we refer to them using the name of the overlapping gene preceded by ‘pi-‘; when they do not, their names refer to their genomic location followed by a number indicating the piRNA abundance in ppm at 6 weeks post-partum.
-The last digit of a piRNA gene name specifies the rank order of expression, determined by the highest abundance of transcripts (rpkm) observed for that gene among the six developmental stages of testis.
+The last digit of a piRNA gene name specifies the rank order of expression among isoforms, determined by the highest abundance of transcripts (rpkm) observed for that gene among the six developmental stages of testis.

 Grouping piRNA Precursor Transcripts

-For piRNA loci producing multiple transcripts, we used the transcript with the maximum rpkm value among the five developmental stages to represent the locus in subsequent analyses.
-For each locus, the abundance (rpkm) of piRNAs at each stage was calculated as a fraction of the maximum abundance reached during the developmental time course.
+For the most abundant transcript in each locus, the abundance (rpkm) of piRNAs at each stage was calculated as a fraction of the maximum abundance reached during the developmental time course.
 These data were then analyzed by hierarchical clustering according to Euclidean distance and complete linkage using Cluster 3.0.
 Clustering results were visualized using Java Tree View 1.1.3.

 Analysis of Differential Gene Expression